-This option is similar to Option 13, but in this case recommendations for customers would be to buy best in class water efficient toilets, taps and showers to replace what they currently use.
-As with Option 13 the uptake would be predicted to be slow but both could lead to a gradual decrease in HH demand.
+This option is similar to Option 14, but in this case recommendations for customers would be to buy best in class water efficient toilets, taps and showers to replace what they currently use.
+As with Option 14 the uptake would be predicted to be slow but both could lead to a gradual decrease in HH demand.

-This option has now been removed as subsidising water butts is not permissible.
+This option has now been removed as subsidising bathroom retrofits is not permissible.